top of page

 “In Canada, 47 per cent of workers report feeling exhausted during a typical workday, compared with the 39 per cent global average.
 The country’s stress levels are also higher than the global average, with more than 50 per cent of Canadian workers reporting feeling stressed.” itworldcanada.com

-Give yourself the breaks you need in 2022.
+Give yourself the breaks you need in the new year.
 Breaks are more important for our mental well-being than we might think.
 Regular breaks reduce stress, increase concentration and performance, and prevent the need for a longer recovery at the end of the day.

 Try to find out why you don't allow yourself to take a break and why you repeatedly push yourself to your limits.
 Is it unrealistic standards you set for yourself, perfectionism, fear?